We are planning to have FREE rides.

 (We can't operate in rain or on wet track.)

-But we run into internet connectivity problems when we are at the railroad.
+Sometimes we run into internet connectivity problems when we are at the railroad.

 We only operate a few select weekends, the week around 4th of July and two weekends late October for Halloween.